-We have listed all the questions in each section of the application form and included more information about what we looking for in each answer.
+Pages 7-21 list all of the questions in each section of the application form and include more information about what we looking for in each answer.

 Some of the questions in the application form have a word count limit.
 These questions are clearly labelled in this document and on the application form template.